magento/devdocs/guides/v1.0/architecture/behavior/xlate.md

 &nbsp;|&nbsp;&nbsp;&nbsp;|--&nbsp;*.csv
 </pre>

-Apart from the `.csv` file that contains the language pack, the directory encompasses `composer.json` file, which allows the system composer to recognize a pack, and `language.xml` file, in which you declare a language pack.
+Apart from the `.csv` file that contains the language package, the directory encompasses `composer.json` file, which allows the system composer to recognize a pack, and `language.xml` file, in which you declare a language package.

 <h3 id="m2devgde-xlate-inheritance">Declare a package and configure language inheritance</h3>

-When declaring a language pack in `language.xml` configuration file, you must specify the sequence of the language inheritance for this pack.
+When declaring a language package in the `language.xml` configuration file, you must specify the sequence of the language inheritance for this package.

 Language inheritance ensures sustainability of localization and translations in your store.
 Also, it facilitates translating and customizing Magento for your needs.
 Inheritance means that you can create a new locale/translation based on the existing one (also known as _parent_).
 The child locales/translations override the parent.
 However, if the child locale/translation fails to upload or display for a user, parent locale/translation is used instead.
 Also, if some child translation lacks a phrase or a word, this phrase or word is taken from the parent locale.

-To declare a pack, specify the following information:
+To declare a package, specify the following information:

 <pre>&lt;?xml&nbsp;version=&quot;1.0&quot;?&gt;
 &lt;language&nbsp;xmlns:xsi=&quot;http://www.w3.org/2001/XMLSchema-instance&quot;&nbsp;xsi:noNamespaceSchemaLocation=&quot;../&lt;path&gt;/Magento/Framework/App/Language/package.xsd&quot;&gt;